 Because these plastics last for decades, maybe centuries, possibly for ever, they cannot be composted or left to rot like organic rubbish.
 WHICH MEANS that every bit of non-biodegradable plastic rubbish has to be collected up and specially disposed of.
 Either landfilled, burnt or recycled.
 All of which have an environmental cost.
 None of which are completely successful.

 In short, we create millions of tons of everlasting plastic rubbish each year.
 It is not all collected and disposed of.
 Lots escapes into the environment where it is now a major pollutant and responsible for the maiming and death of wild and domestic animals.
 Add to that some plastic leach unpleasant chemicals including hormone disruptors.
 We are ingesting them in increasing amounts with unknown long term health implications.
 Other plastics release potent carcinogens when burnt making house fires even more unpleasant to be around.

 Convenience it seems comes at a price.
 And it is getting increasingly high.Read more about bad plastic here

-Giving up is not in our nature!
-We want to do everything but without creating a huge pile of non-biodegradable, problematic rubbish that future generations will have to clean up.
+I live in Yorkshire, with my husband and but without kids or animals.
+We shop at supermarkets when we have to, eat meat and drink alcohol.
+Giving up is not in nature.
+We want to do everything just without creating a huge pile of non-biodegradable, possibly carcinogenic, animal-killing rubbish that future generations will have to clean up.

-So in October 2006 we gave up unnecessary plastic.
-Not to cut it completely, you will only get the Dyson when you pry it from my cold, dead hands, but to stop abusing and misusing plastic.
-In January we began blogging about it.
+We dont cut plastic completely, you will only get the Dyson when you pry it from my cold, dead hands, but we aim to stop abusing plastic and encourage the discussion on how and when it should be used.